-The first chart below compares performance over the past twelve months (blue) to the Equal Weighted Russell 1000.
+The first chart below compares performance of all accounts over the past twelve months (blue) to the Equal Weighted Russell 1000 (red).
 The chart is price change of each position, ignoring position size and excluding cash and management fees since my personal accounts do not have fees.
-Based on dollars and not position price change, Time-Weighted Returns (TWR) over twelve months were 6.0% compared to 4.2% for the overall benchmark.
+Based on dollars and not position price change, Time-Weighted Returns (TWR) over twelve months were 4.8% compared to -2.5% for the overall benchmark.